Relate Your Data

 - You can't define relationships between published data sources.

 Factors that limit the benefits of using related tables:

-- Dirty data in tables (i.e. tables that weren't created with a well-structured model in mind and contain a mix of measures and dimensions in multiple tables) can make multi-table analysis more complex.
+- Dirty data in tables (for example, tables that weren't created with a well-structured model in mind and contain a mix of measures and dimensions in multiple tables) can make multi-table analysis more complex.

-- Using data source filters will limit Tableau's ability to do join culling in the data.
+- Using data source filters limits Tableau's ability to do join culling in the data.
 Join culling is a term for how Tableau simplifies queries by removing unnecessary joins.

 - Tables with a lot of unmatched values across relationships.